 Spring in a river is when everything starts anew.
 The fish and other life have been in an inactive mode through winter.
 As the water warms the life becomes active.
 All water life begins to find a mate and reproduce.
 Understanding the reproduction cycle of fish and prey leads to better fishing.

-Prior to the spawn, most species feed to prepare.
+Before the spawn, most species feed to prepare.
 The fish will gather near spawning areas in the deep or moderate depths.
 At this time the focus is feeding and waiting for the ideal temperature to spawn.
 Look at tributaries and gravel areas as primary spawning areas.
 Some fish do use sandy bottoms with weeds if present.

 Knowing the spawning areas allow you to find the best area to fish.
 Study the waterway to find the transition area between the spawning area and deep water.
 This where the fish will be located pre-spawn.
 All elements of the spawning cycle are hard-wired into fish.
-They do not deviate from natural instinct.
+They do not deviate from instinct.

 While fish spawn the feeding activity is greatly reduced or non-existent.
 Fish get what is called lockjaw and do not bite.
 The sole focus of the fish is reproduction.
 Fish spend a few days to a little over a week in the spawning grounds.
 Afterward, they leave to recover.